 - As with Maternity leave, there is no separate 'Paternity' leave entitlement in Australian national legislation.
-Fathers or partners have access to the unpaid Parental leave provisions of the Fair Work Act 2009 (see 1c for details). - However, fathers or partners do have access to a dedicated payment: an entitlement to 'Dad and Partner Pay' was introduced in 2013.
-For births or adoptions after 1 January 2013, a father (or the mother's partner) may be entitled to up to two weeks' Dad and Partner Pay at a rate based on the national minimum wage: currently AUD\$20.33 [€13.40]3 per hour or AUD\$772.60 [€509.06] per 38-hour week (before tax).
+Fathers or partners have access to the unpaid Parental leave provisions of the Fair Work Act 2009 (see 1c for details). - However, fathers or partners do have access to a reserved period of leave on a 'use or lose' basis as part of the Parental Leave Pay scheme (detailed below) which is called 'Dad and Partner Pay'.
+For births or adoptions after 1 January 2013, a father (or the mother's partner) may be entitled to up to two weeks' Dad and Partner Pay at a rate based on the national minimum wage: currently AUD\$21.38 [€13.09]3 per hour or AUD\$812.60 [€497.64] per 38-hour week (before tax).
 This payment must be taken while on unpaid leave (such as the unpaid Parental leave available under the Fair Work Act) or while not working and is not transferrable to the mother.
 Dad and Partner Pay is therefore effectively ring-fenced for fathers or same-sex partners.
-Should the proposed changes outlined in section 3 be adopted, there will no longer be a payment reserved solely for fathers or partners. - Employer-paid Paternity leave may also be available to some fathers and partners through company policies, industrial instruments (awards and collective agreements), or legislation covering public sector employees in Australia's various jurisdictions.
-As the data limitations noted above for employer-paid Maternity leave apply also to Paternity leave, we do not report estimates for employer-paid Paternity leave here.
+When the proposed changes outlined in section 3 come into effect on 1 July 2023, there will no longer be a separate payment designated as 'dad/partner pay'. - Employer-paid Paternity leave may also be available to some fathers and partners through company policies, industrial instruments (awards and https://sdw.ecb.europa.eu/curConverter.do